-- The narrative writing unit returns to an explicit grammar focus, building on the opening unit of Y7, and allows Y7 students to explore the typical conventions of adventure fiction.
-Having identified these in texts, students then practise these in their own writing whilst retaining the essentials of accurate writing (paragraphing, punctuation) explored in their first unit at Woodroffe.
+- The Narrative Writing unit returns to an explicit grammar focus, building on the opening unit of Y7, and allows Y7 students to explore the typical conventions of adventure fiction.
+Having identified these features in texts, students then practise these in their own writing whilst retaining the essentials of accurate writing (paragraphing, punctuation) explored in their first unit at Woodroffe.

 - Students start the summer term with ‘A Midsummer Night’s Dream’.
-They are introduced to the conventions of Shakespearean comedy and introduced to approaches helping them to confidently tackle Shakespearean language.
+They are introduced to the conventions of Shakespearean comedy and to approaches which help them to confidently tackle Shakespearean language.

-- The AQA English Language Paper skills unit softly introduces the skills of the later GCSE English Language questions.
+- Students finish the year with AQA English Language Paper 1 skills which softly introduce the format and skills required in the later GCSE English Language questions.
 Students recap analytical skills when considering Q2 and, in approaching Q4, build on the work regarding alternative interpretations encountered in the poetry unit.

-- Spelling is explicitly taught once a fortnight.
-Students also have a fortnightly dictation, and are read to fortnightly as well as reading their own books independently.
+- Students also have a fortnightly dictation, fortnightly spelling, punctuation and grammar activity, and are read to fortnightly as well as regularly reading their own books independently.

-Year 8 sees students consolidating and developing skills mastered at Y7 by reading a broad range of challenging texts from across different genres.
+Year 8 sees students consolidate and develop skills mastered at Y7 by reading a broad range of challenging texts from across different genres.
 They also write for a wider range of purposes and audiences.

-- The opening unit, the Y8 Poetry Anthology: poetic form, allows students to recap their specific poetry lexicon but also enjoy a variety of poetic forms and diverse contexts, times and authorships.
+- The subsequent unit, the Y8 Poetry Anthology: poetic form, allows students to recap their specific poetry lexicon but also enjoy a variety of poetic forms and diverse contexts, times and authorships.
 Students again consider how writers are influenced by their surroundings, culture and literary heritage, as well as personal experience.
 Students’ appreciation of poetry is furthered through a focus on students writing their own poetry alongside analysing published work.
-The assessment, asking students to explore the theme of death in ‘Do Not Go Gentle into That Good Night’, consolidates the skills of analytical writing from Y7 and furthers the evaluative response work practised at the end of the previous academic year.
-Students will also demonstrate understanding of how the poetic form emphasises the content of the poem.
+Students consolidate the skills of analytical writing from Y7 and practise the evaluative response work undertaken at the end of the previous academic year.
+Students also demonstrate understanding of how poetic form can emphasise the content of a poem.

-- Students then encounter ‘Twelfth Night’ or ‘The Tempest’ (teacher’s choice) where students recap the conventions of Shakespearean comedy and explore the genre of Shakespearean tragicomedy (if studying ‘The Tempest’).
+- Students then encounter ‘Twelfth Night’ or ‘The Tempest’ (teacher’s choice) where students recap the conventions of Shakespearean comedy and/or Shakespearean tragicomedy.
 In this unit, students further practise their analytical writing, concentrating on a specific passage of Shakespearean language; they also analyse the significance of the extract in the context of the wider play, preparing them for later GCSE English Literature assessments.

 - The Y8 curriculum finishes with a modern drama, ‘The Curious Incident of the Dog in the Night-Time’, allowing students to recap the conventions of modern drama and to further their understanding of structural features and devices.
 Social context regarding Christopher’s learning and processing deepens students’ understanding of characterisation and dramatic function.